-But investing the money differently gives us much more bang for the buck: instead of a 20% reduction in carbon emissions, we can get a 100% reduction-and that's a goal worth working for.
+But investing the money differently gives us much more bang for the buck: instead of a 20% reduction in carbon emissions, we can get an 80% reduction!

 By 2050, the world will need about 25-30 Terrawatts of energy, or the equivalent of 25-30,000 nuclear reactors.
 Clearly it is not possible or affordable to build that many reactors.
 But it is possible to build that much capacity through energy efficiency improvements, and sustainable energy sources including wind, biomass, geothermal, and especially solar power-if we start making the necessary investments now.